 Paying yourself through a limited company is different from paying yourself as a sole trader.
-You and your company are not the same - the company exists as an entirely separate in the eyes of the law; therefore, all income belongs to the company in the first instance.
-To receive personal income from your company, you will have to pay yourself a salary through PAYE or issue dividend payments if the company has the profits to pay these dividends from.
+You and your company are not the same - the company exists as entirely separate in the eyes of the law; therefore, all income belongs to the company in the first instance.
+To receive personal income from your company, you will have to pay yourself a salary through PAYE or issue dividend payments if the company has retained profits to pay these dividends from.
 You can also reimburse yourself for business expenses and receive director’s loans to borrow or reclaim money from your company.

 Most companies use an accountant to take care of their finances.
 We strongly suggest seeking professional advice to ensure your new business is as tax-efficient as possible.
 Whilst you may be reluctant to pay accountancy fees, it is often a false economy to take care of your own business finances and accounting requirements.

 If you are a company director, you can pay yourself a salary for your role.
 You must register your company as an employer with HMRC and operate PAYE as part of your payroll if you plan to pay yourself, or any employees, more than £118 per week (£512/month or £6,136 per annum).
 The company will have to deduct any Income Tax and Class 1 National Insurance Contributions from your salary through PAYE.
 These deductions should be paid to HMRC, in addition to employers’ Class 1 National Insurance Contributions on any employees’ earnings above £166/week.